 2.5 Use the designated Affiliate-specific pages within USSA.org as its website link to provide both USSA and Affiliate information, or provide links to/ from USSA.org to the Affiliate’s individually developed and maintained website (as mutually agreed upon), if USSA’s website functionality is not deemed to be satisfactory by the Affiliate.
 Regardless of approach, Affiliate bylaws and governance information must be posted to such websites, all USSA information must be readily accessible, and website content must be consistent with USSA brand guidelines (as outlined in 1.5 and 2.4 above).

 2.6 Adopt the mandatory provisions (in red text in the document) of the USSA bylaws template attached hereto as Attachment 1, abide by the USSA Bylaws, and actively participate in governance structures at the division, region, and national level of the Alpine Sports Committee to support the benefits and responsibilities of this agreement.
+Seeking review and approval of current NHARA By-Laws to continued used in conjunction with USSA proposed By-Laws.

 3. TERMINATION.